putyatairyna/TinCanJS/README.md

 TinCanJS is available via `npm` and Bower.

-The browser environment is well tested and supports two kinds of Cross Origin requests which is sufficient to cover most versions of Chrome, FireFox, Safari as well as IE 8+.
-IE 6+ are supported for non-CORS (because they don't support it).
+The browser environment is well tested and supports two kinds of Cross Origin requests which is sufficient to cover most versions of Chrome, FireFox, Safari.

 Include *one* of build/tincan-min.js or build/tincan.js as follows: